wacuuu/workload-collocation-agent/docs/install.rst

 ======================================
-Building, installing and running OWCA
+Building, installing and running WCA
 ======================================

 **This software is pre-production and should not be deployed to production servers.**